alexander-hamme/Naive_Bayes_Newsgroup_Classifier/README.md

 ###### A few notes

-the main equation used for the naive Bayes classification is:
+The main equation used for the naive Bayes classification is:

 ![Oops! see "equation.png" in this repository](equation.png "naive Bayes classification equation")